RedHatInsights/insights-core-tutorials/docs/customtut_parsers.rst

             if kw in self.keywords:
                 return [kv.value for kv in self.lines if kv.kw_lower == kw]

-We added an imports to our skeleton to utilize ``get_active_lines()`` and ``namedtuples``. ``get_active_lines()`` is one of the many helper methods that you can find in ``insights/parsers/__init__.py``, ``insights/core/__init__.py``, and ``insights/util/__init__.py``.  ``get_active_lines()`` will remove all blank lines and comments from the input which simplifies your parsers parsing logic.
+We added an import to our skeleton to utilize ``get_active_lines()`` and ``namedtuples``. ``get_active_lines()`` is one of the many helper methods that you can find in ``insights/parsers/__init__.py``, ``insights/core/__init__.py``, and ``insights/util/__init__.py``.  ``get_active_lines()`` will remove all blank lines and comments from the input which simplifies your parser's parsing logic.

 .. code-block:: python
     :linenos:

     from collections import namedtuple
     from insights import Parser, parser, get_active_lines